xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/originalpagesnote.md

-Location of original Doxygen pages
+Note about the location of original Doxygen pages.

-'For comparison, the original Doxygen html pages, styled with the <a href="https://jothepro.github.io/doxygen-awesome-css/">doxygen-awesome-css</a> plugin, continue to be available via the <a href="pathname:///doxygen/topics.html"><code>.../doxygen/\*.html</b></code> URLs.'

 ## Signature

 ```typescript
 originalPagesNote: string;
 ```

+## Remarks

+Provides information about where to find the original Doxygen HTML pages for comparison purposes.
+When populated, this note is displayed to inform users about the availability of alternative documentation formats.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>